INSTALAZIOAK

-CFM infrastructure has been envisioned to characterise nanoscale materials with high sensitivity.
-Thus, CFM headquarters building was built on the basis of sophisticated architectural and engineering solutions to create a unique environment, free of electromagnetic interference and with an ultralow level of vibration.
-Since the opening of CFM headquarters in 2010, state-of-the-art facilities have been launched progressively, which complete a set of very sophisticated and specialised experimental techniques, ready to give response to the needs in advanced materials characterisation.
-These needs involve both fundamental research in nanomaterials, as well as specifically targeted systems of interest for Energy and in bio-environments strategic areas.
-The following equipment and infrastructures are hosted and run at CFM by the different research groups:
+CFM infrastructure has been envisioned to characterize nanoscale materials with high sensitivity.
+Thus, the CFM headquarters building was built based on sophisticated architectural and engineering solutions to create a unique environment, free of electromagnetic interference and with an ultralow level of vibration.
+Since the opening of CFM headquarters in 2010, state of the-art facilities have been launched progressively, completing a set of very sophisticated and specialized experimental techniques, ready to give response to the needs in advanced materials characterization.
+These needs involve both generic research in nanomaterials, as well as specifically targeted systems of interest in energy and biological environments, perfectly aligned with the Smart Specialization Strategy (RIS3) and the 2030 Science, Technology and Innovation Plan (PCTI 2030) of the Basque Country, as well as with the IKUR Strategic lines defined by the Basque Dep. of Education.

 CHEMICAL PHYSICS OF COMPLEX MATERIALS